cp6/BunnyCDN-API/README.md

 Rename a file

-BunnyCDN does not allow for ftp_rename so file copied to new name and then old file deleted.
+BunnyCDN does not allow for ftp_rename so file copied to a new name and then the old file is deleted.
 <span id="rename-file"></span>

 ```php